 Failure to disclose associated fees

 Note: Disclosures can’t be posted as roll-over text or made available through another link or tab.
-They must must be clearly and immediately visible without needing to click or hover over anything.
+They must be clearly and immediately visible without needing to click or hover over anything.

 Failure to include links to third-party accreditation or endorsement where affiliation is asserted or implied, particularly when it serves to improve the reputation of the site

-Examples: Verification of government affiliation, third-party ratings
+Examples (non-exhaustive): Verification of government affiliation, third-party ratings

 For this policy, we define personal loans as lending money from one individual, organization, or entity to an individual consumer on a nonrecurring basis, not for the purpose of financing purchase of a fixed asset or education.
 Personal loan consumers require information about the quality, features, fees, risks, and benefits of loan products in order to make informed decisions about whether to undertake the loan.

-Examples: Payday loans, title loans, pawn shops
+Examples (non-exhaustive): Payday loans, title loans, pawn shops

 Not included: Mortgages, car loans, student loans, revolving lines of credit (such as credit cards, personal lines of credit)

 Advertisers for personal loans must prominently disclose additional information on their destination site or app.
 Disclosures increase transparency and provide consumers with valuable information to make informed decisions.
-Your ad may be disapproved for:

 Failure to provide minimum and maximum period for repayment